FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-12-21-deploy-a-hugo-static-site-to-azure-with-github-actions.md

 ## Setting up the environment

-So for my case my blog is in a working directory `homepage` so we will set this to here, you can also pass a `.` as a root folder or delete the property at all.
-In addition to that we are listening to the main branch and PRs as the following
+So for my case my blog is in a working directory `homepage` so we will set the environment variable to `homepage`, you can also pass a `.` as a root folder or delete the property at all.
+In addition to that we are listening to the `main` branch for changes.

 ```
 name: Build and Release Hugo Site